maxmurdoch/flock/src/pages/about.md

   header: About Flock
 flockStory:
   bigText: >-
-    We're Flock, an energetic, London-based startup building the future of drone insurance.
+    We're Flock, an energetic, London-based startup working to make the world a smarter and safer place. \

+    \

     We believe that insurance doesn't have to be boring.
 It can be smart, and powered by real-time data.
 It can fit in the palm of your hand.
 And it can